tufoWang/cosmic-pi/README.md

 Cosmic Pi (CPi) is an innovative blockchain project that integrates Pi Coin as a stablecoin for interstellar transactions and resource tokenization.
 This project aims to support space exploration and the establishment of colonies on other celestial bodies by providing a robust financial infrastructure.

 ## Features
-- **Stablecoin Integration:** Pi Coin as a stable digital currency with a fixed value of $314,159.
+- **Stablecoin Integration:** Pi Coin as a stable digital currency with a fixed value of $314.159 ( Three hundred fourteen thousand one hundred fifty-nine dollars ).
 - **Intergalactic Payment System:** Seamless transactions across planets.
 - **Smart Contracts:** Automated agreements for resource management and transactions.
 - **Oracle Integration:** Real-time data access for informed decision-making.